 |Server provider||Original provider's price||Cloudways' price|

-Google Cloud and AWS pricing cannot be easily determined, as Cloudways has custom instances with them.
+Google Cloud platform and AWS pricing cannot be easily determined, as Cloudways has custom instances with them.
 Additionally, if AWS intrigues you but you do not know if you want to commit to it, we have an entire list of AWS alternatives.

 As you can see, the price increase is significant.
 On the other hand, Cloudways adds a lot of conveniences for that price point – they set up and deploy the server for you.
 You also get a control panel with numerous useful tools.
 So in my opinion, it looks like a good option so far.

 But we haven’t touched on the pricing details yet.
-How do you know which plan is for you?
+How do you know which Cloudways hosting plan is for you?